MathEyraud/Dashboard-entreprise/README.md

 ## 🚀 Features

 - **Section-based dashboard** - Access all your tools and servers organized by categories
+- **Section visibility** - Show/hide sections to create a fully personalized dashboard
+- **Collapsible sections** - Collapse/expand sections to focus on what matters
 - **Quick navigation** - Side dock for instantly switching between sections
 - **Application tiles** - Smartphone-inspired interface for immediate and visual access
 - **Favorites system** - Mark and access your most-used applications in a dedicated section